Dave Sims: National work

 In 2009, Sims was the television play-by-play commentator for the UFL on Versus.

 Sims was the broadcaster on Fox on April 21, 2012 calling Philip Humber's perfect game for the Chicago White Sox against the Mariners.
 However, the game was broadcast in its entirety only in the Chicago and Seattle markets, because Fox broadcast a New York Yankees and the Boston Red Sox game in the rest of the country.

 Just four months after calling Humber's perfect game, Félix Hernández threw the first perfect game in Mariners' history.
 Sims called the game for Root Sports Northwest.
 This is the first time that one broadcaster has called two perfect games in the same MLB season.

 Sims became the play-by-play broadcaster for the Swingman Classic, held before the MLB All-Star Game, starting in 2023.

 Sims is the former co-host of Basketball and Beyond with Coach K with Mike Krzyzewski on SiriusXM.
 They met in the late 1970s, when Krzyzewski coached the Army basketball team.
 Krzyzewski later recommended Sims for the Mariners' job.

 New York Yankees (2025-present)

 In November 2024, WFAN hired Sims to be the radio play-by-play announcer for the New York Yankees, succeeding John Sterling.
 He signed a two-year contract through the 2026 season.

+Paired with Suzyn Waldman, Sims called Austin Wells' leadoff home run on Opening Day, March 29, 2025.

 Sims was nominated for the 2025 Ford C. Frick Award.